github1029/learning_pathway/README.md

 ### Intermediate developer

-If you want to develop the skills necessary to move beyond junior to intermediate developer - once you've finished tiers X, 0 and 1, proceed to complete tiers 2 and 3.

 - [tier 2 - Develop More Expertise](#tier-2---develop-more-expertise)
 - [tier 3 - Add More Rigor](#tier-3---add-more-rigor)

 ### Senior developer

-If you want to develop the skills necessary to move beyond intermediate to senior developer - once you've finished tiers X, 0, 1, 2, and 3, proceed to complete tiers 4 and 5.

 - [tier 4 - Polish the Rough Edges](#tier-4---polish-the-rough-edges)
 - [tier 5 - Specialize](#tier-5---specialize)

 ### Specializations

 Each tier has a 'specialization' based capstone which involves further study and extensive practice in an area of your choosing.
-[Web Development - Fullstack Bootcamp - App Academy Open](./specializations/app_academy_open.md) is highly recommended (but not required) as the first specialization.
-Beyond that, feel free to complete a different specialization each tier, or dive deeply into a specialization by selecting it during multiple tiers to explore it in greater detail and further develop your specialized profile.

 - [Web Development - Fullstack Bootcamp - App Academy Open](./specializations/app_academy_open.md) (recommended, but not required, first specialization)
 - [Web Development - Fullstack Bootcamp - The Odin Project](./specializations/the_odin_project.md)